F-I-D-O/Manuals/manuals/LaTeX/Latex manual.md

 The placement algorithm then iterate pages starting from the page where the float is placed.
 For each page, it tries to find a place for the float according to the float specifiers (in the same order as they appear in the float position argument).
 In case of success, the procedure stops and place the float.
 If the procedure fails for all pages, the float is placed at the end.

+Note that by specifying the float position, we only add constraints to the placement algorithm, but do not guarantee the placement. **By omitting the float position, we can accually make the float appear closer to the place where it is defined.**

 Sources:
 - [LaTeX Wikibook](https://en.wikibooks.org/wiki/LaTeX/Floats,_Figures_and_Captions#Figures)
 - [Overleaf](https://www.overleaf.com/learn/latex/Positioning_images_and_tables#The_figure_environment)